Forecasting

 Select a measure to use its values

-There are 3 different methods that you can use to generate a forecast:
+There are 3 different methods that you can use to generate a forecast.
+Choose any of these methods and then select the Source Periods to copy from.

 • Period range: The values from a specific period range will be used to initialize the forecast.
-In this case, we have used the revenue from Q4 2024 (Source Periods) to populate the forecast for Q1 2025 (Target period).
+In this case, we have used the revenue from October 2024 to December 2024 (Source Periods) to populate the forecast for January 2025 to March 2025 (Target Period).
 The duration of the period range should match the duration of the target period.
 E.g., if the target period is 6 months, then you must select a source period range spanning 6 months.

 Period range

 • Single period: The values from a specific month will be used to initialize the forecast.
-In this case, we have used the revenue from June 2024 to populate the forecast for July to September 2025.
+In this case, we have used the revenue from June 2024 (Source Periods) to populate the forecast from July to September 2025 (Target Period).

 Single period

 • Average of period range: The average of a custom time period will be used to initialize the forecast.
-In this case, we have used the average revenue from Jan 2022 to Dec 2023 to initialize the forecast.
+In this case, we have used the average revenue from April 2025 to June 2025 to initialize the forecast (July 2025-September 2025).

 Average of period range